Enjoy Iceland for less this spring. Browse our off-season deals!

 • We’ve created strict regulations to lessen Arctic Adventures’ idling times.
 We’ve also installed trackers in our vehicles that send alerts when they’re idling or regularly leaving the engine on.
 This regulation resulted in a 40% drop in idling times.

 • We avoid long-distance procurement when purchasing products and equipment.
+By choosing Icelandic goods, we reduce transport-related emissions and ensure the freshness of food and supplies used in our operations.

-• We make it possible for our customers to use public transport systems instead of minibusses to get to specific hiking areas where our guided hikes are operated such as Skógar and Þórsmörk, the trailheads of the Laugavegur Trail.
+• We make it possible for our customers to use public transport systems instead of minibusses to get to specific hiking areas where our guided hikes are operated, such as Skógar and Þórsmörk, the trailheads of the Laugavegur Trail.

 • We’ve made a deal with Strætó (the official Icelandic public transport company) so that our team members can purchase yearly passes at a better rate to encourage the use of public transport.